Matiaszz/smartdoc/README.md

 - Receive JSON POST request containing a prompt/text request.

-- Use AI model (OpenAI GPT-4o or local model) to generate text based on the prompt.

-- Generate a PDF file from the generated text using WeasyPrint or FPDF.
+- Generate a PDF file from the generated text using WeasyPrint.

-- Save the PDF file temporarily on the disk for further processing.

 ## 🔗 2.
 Integrate FastAPI with Spring Boot Backend
 - Send the generated PDF file from FastAPI to Spring Boot's /api/documents/upload/ endpoint using an HTTP POST request (multipart/form-data).